Journalist Joe Galloway, chronicler of Vietnam War, dies - NewsBreak

 “Good,” Galloway reported when he returned to the Knight Ridder office.
 "I had ‘em surrounded.”

-Galloway's critical coverage of the Bush administration’s case for invading Iraq was later portrayed in “Shock and Awe,” with fellow Texan Tommy Lee Jones playing Galloway.
+Joe’s contributions to Knight Ridder’s critical coverage of the Bush administration’s case for invading Iraq was later portrayed in another movie, Rob Reiner’s “Shock and Awe,” in which fellow Texan Tommy Lee Jones played Galloway.

-“The thing about Joe is that there wasn’t a dishonest bone in his body,” Rob Reiner, the movie's director, told the AP by phone.
-“He spoke truth to power. … We will miss him, there’s very few people who hold his level of integrity.”

 Clark Hoyt, former Washington editor for Knight Ridder, said it was a privilege to work with Galloway, who he called one of the great war correspondents of all time.